John A. Belding, P.E. – Director

-John A. Belding, P.E. has been with the Advanced Manufacturing Center since July of 2008 as Assistant Director.
+John has been with the Advanced Manufacturing Center since July of 2008 as Assistant Director.
 John became a Licensed Professional Engineer in December of 2009 and was promoted to Director.
+In 2018, John was also appointed Co-Director of the Center for Additive Manufacturing of Metals (CAMM).
 He is responsible for all operations at the center; including supervision of all shop activities, project management, estimating project costs, time budgets, and business outreach.
 John’s main objectives at AMC are to support economic development in Maine by creating, designing, and building unique solutions for businesses and by making the expertise and services of the AMC more accessible to Maine businesses.

 John graduated from the University of Maine in 1996 with a B.S. in Mechanical Engineering Technology and has been involved with the University over the past 12 years as an Industrial Advisory board member for the Mechanical Engineering Technology Program.